Findel, Luxembourg

 It was at Findel that Grand Duchess Charlotte of Luxembourg returned to the country after its liberation at the end of World War II.

 Climate

-Between 8 and 12 August 2003, during the 2003 European heat wave, a temperature of 37.9 C was recorded in Findel, the highest in Luxembourg since records began in 1947.
+Findel is the site of the sole weather station operated by MeteoLux, Luxembourg's national meteorological agency, situated within the airport's perimeter.
+Between 8 and 12 August 2003, during the 2003 European heat wave, a temperature of 37.9 C was recorded at Findel, at that time the highest in Luxembourg since records began in 1947.
+The record was surpassed on 25 July 2019 with a temperature of 39.0 C, though a national record of 40.8 C was set on the same day in Steinsel.